adamk72/consulting_website/src/pages/resume.md

 - Developed accurate time and cost estimates for potential clients, ensuring a successful bidding process.
 - Cultivated strong relationships with active clients to ensure their project goals were met and exceeded expectations.
-- Led a team of 4-5 developers in the implementation of Ethereum and Cosmos based blockchain technologies.
+- Led a team of 4-5 developers in the implementation of projects focused on Ethereum and Cosmos based blockchain technologies.
-- Authored core UI code using TypeScript, React, and Tailwind CSS frameworks to deliver exceptional project outcomes.
+- Authored core UI code using TypeScript, React, and Tailwind CSS frameworks to deliver rapid project solutions.

 ### CESCO Magnetics ~ ERP Solutions Consultant